 Consuelo Vanderbilt was not the only American bride to marry a Duke, but her wedding, furnished by her mother, the one and only Alva Vanderbilt, was a sight to behold.
-Typically, the 19th Century weddings were small, intimate events which included a church ceremony followed by a lunch at home.
+Traditonally, the 19th Century weddings were small, intimate events which included a church ceremony followed by a lunch at home.
 Everything changed during the Gilded Age, when the most enormous fortunes were joined in union with the most exclusive titles.

-Alva Vanderbilt, the mother of the bride, broke into the highest ranks of New York elites by building a spectacular mansion and giving a party of the century.
+Alva Vanderbilt, the mother of the bride, broke into the highest ranks of New York society by building a spectacular mansion and giving the party of the century.
 This time her agenda involved staying in the fold.
-Alva Vanderbilt defied the norms of polite society by getting a divorce from her philandering husband.
+Alva Vanderbilt defied the norms of polite society by getting a divorce from her philandering husband, William K. Vanderbilt.
 She was not shocked by the fact that he kept a mistress – that was considered the norm at the time – but that the mistress did the unthinkable: she used the Vanderbilt family colors and insignia for her social events.
 Alva was not a woman to accept this level of irreverence and got a divorce.
 Most women would suffer the harsh consequence of such a decision by being ostracized from society, but not Alva.
 By arranging her daughter’s marriage into the highest ranks of the British aristocracy, she cemented her social standing at the highest level.

 Right after the ceremony, the fragile Consuelo was coldly informed by her groom that there would be nothing romantic in their liaison and her duties were to run the family estate – Blenheim (the only palace in England which did not belong to Royalty) and produce heirs.
-She entered into a very unhappy marriage but fulfilled her duties by giving birth to 2 boys – “an heir and a spare” according to her witty commentary.
+She entered into a very unhappy marriage but fulfilled her duties by giving birth to two boys – “an heir and a spare” according to her witty commentary.
 Consuelo, the Duchess of Marlborough, found her husband cold and her life at the palace rigid, formal and utterly boring.
 This marriage ended in divorce, aided by Alva; and her next marriage to Lieut.
 Col. Louis Jacques Balsan was a happy one.